CEI-lab/ece3400-2018/docs/Grading/Lab_score.md

 * 2 points: Distinguish a 6.08kHz IR signal from an IR signal at 18kHz
 * 3 points: Demonstration of a single system with nicely merged code that can do both IR and audio

-In Lab 3 Radio Communication and Map Drawing, the first 15 points are scored by:
+In Lab 3 System Integration and Radio Communication, the first 15 points are scored as follows:

+* 2 points: Efficient data scheme to store all maze information on an Arduino
-* 2 points: Sending information wirelessly between Arduino's
+* 1 points: Sending maze information wirelessly between Arduino's
-* 2 points: Sending the entire maze wirelessly
+* 1 points: Updating the GUI from the base station
-* 3 points: Updating the maze array, dependent only on the updated robot information
+* 2 points: Updating the GUI from a virtual robot on a separate Arduino which is wirelessly connected to the base station
-* 1 point:
+* 2 point: Robot starting on a 660Hz tone
-* 3 points:
-* 2 points:
+* 2 points: Robot starting on a 660Hz tone and exploring the entire maze
-* 2 points:
+* 2 points: Robot that explores, and stops if it sees another robot, but ignores decoys
+* 3 points: Robot-to-GUI integration, full exploration and update on the GUI

-In Lab 4 FPGA and Vision, the first 15 points are scored by:
+In Lab 4 FPGA and Vision, the first 15 points are scored as follows:

 * 1 point:
 * 1 point: